luis-aliendre/portfolio/README.md

 - Electronic Engineer, Technical University of Oruro, National Faculty of Engineering (_December 2019_)

 ## Honors and awards
 - Graduated with Honors.
-Among the 5% of Electrical and Electronic Engineering Program's Students graduated with Academic Excellence
+Among the 5% of Electrical and Electronic Engineering Program's students graduated with Academic Excellence

 ## Research interest
 - Digital image processing